changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 3 - Order-to-Cash/README.md

 1. Click **Behavior** on the left menu or scroll down to the Behavior section and enter the below provided content in the **Instructions** field.

 ```
 Return GR data for a given purchase_order_id.
 The agent uses mocked GR data but replaces the purchase_order_id field with the value received from Agent C. No user prompts.
+Agent C: Order To Cash Validator Agent
 1. Input:
 Receive purchase_order_id from Agent C.

 2. Processing:
 Take the predefined mocked GR object.
 Replace the purchase_order_id field in the mocked GR with the purchase_order_id received from Agent C.
 Do not ask the user for any information.

 3. Output / Response:
 Return the updated GR JSON object as-is, with the purchase_order_id updated.
 Do not include explanations, logging, or extra text.

 This is GR Data template.
 Inject purchase_order_id as value to purchase_order_number field.
 Inject today's date to date_created and date_received fields.
 {